All Episodes

 This is the one opportunity we have.

-So you were thrown out of the speech that you were giving.
+So you were thrown out of the speech that you were giving?

 I was.

-I have to tell you that uh there were young Republican conservatives there as well, boys and girls, and they were loving it.
+I have to tell you that there were young Republican conservatives there as well, boys and girls, and they were loving it.

-They were giving me the thumbs up, they were applauding, they were trying to get the liberals to be quiet and allow the speech to happen.
+They were trying to get the liberals to be quiet and allow the speech to happen.

 And the interesting thing about it is that the kids, even though they were yelling and screaming, and there was one boy who tried to come up on the stage to attack me, they held him back.

-Uh, they were still challenging me on the issues.
+They were still challenging me on the issues.

 They wanted to talk about it.

-They ran to the mic because they had never heard any another point of view like that from a black person.
+They ran to the mic because they had never heard another point of view like that from a black person.

 What is that?

-Oh, I thought you said a guy, I thought you said he.
+Oh, I thought you said a guy.

 Sorry.

-The liberal teachers there were getting angry, and they were the ones who got so angry that this woman Yvonne came up and tried to drag me off the stage out to tell her to take my hand her hands off me because she was assaulting me.
+The liberal teachers there were getting angry, and they were the ones who got so angry that this woman, Yvonne, came up and tried to drag me off the stage.

-And the Republican kids, they were mature, they wanted to know, they they were respected.
+And the Republican kids, they were mature.

-The liberal speaker, but the liberals refused to respect the conservative speaker.
+They were respecting the liberal speaker, but the liberals refused to respect the conservative speaker.

-Let me let me, if I can, back up your comments about the president and how he didn't heal the country along racial lines, because at the same time during his presidency, four thousand people in Chicago alone were murdered.
+Let me, if I can, back up your comments about the president and how he didn't heal the country along racial lines.

-About eighty percent of them were black Americans.
+About 80% of them were black Americans.

 And we barely heard a comment over the entire presidency of Barack Obama about that.